 - Eligible students must submit an application which includes a brief statement on how you hope to benefit from the Boot Camp and a detailed Writing Plan for the week.

 - You should discuss your proposed writing goals with your dissertation advisor.

-- Your advisor must email the CWR (firstname.lastname@example.org) to confirm that s/he has discussed your writing plan with you.
+- Your advisor must email the CWR (firstname.lastname@example.org) with a copy of your writing plan to confirm that s/he has discussed it with you.
 Your application will not be considered complete until we receive confirmation from your advisor.

 Incomplete applications will not be considered.
 If you are accepted to the week-long Boot Camp and you fail to attend any part of it, a fee of $100 will be charged to your student account.